 While being overweight or obese can have a number of negative effects on overall health and quality of life, obesity is hardly a focus of medicine.
 Medical schools tend to focus on pathology, devoting little time to matters of nutrition and activity’s impact on health.
 This leaves physicians ill-equipped to advise their patients on such matters.
 As such, terming obesity a disease stands to restructure physicians’ values and learning on the topic.
 Designating obesity as a disease rather than a consequence of poor lifestyle may relieve the stigma surrounding it and encourage those affected to seek medical assistance.
 It may also provide their doctors opportunity to speak up about such matters; less than half of obese patients have ever been informed by their doctors that they are obese.

-Bottom Lines: Can obesity be kept at bay through healthy lifestyle choices, or does it require more comprehensive medical interventions for a sustainable cure?
+The Bottom Line: Can obesity be kept at bay through healthy lifestyle choices, or does it require more comprehensive medical interventions for a sustainable cure?
 With adult and childhood obesity cases rising across the globe, now is the crucial moment to decide.
 So, what do you think?
 Is obesity a disease or not?